 Rodrigo de Pontocillos and Juan Rodriguez.
 Palacio Nacional, Mexico City, 1530.
 Photograph by Amber Wiley, 2014.
 Wiley, the first recipient of SAH's H. Allen Brooks Travelling Fellowship, has contributed 528 photographs that cover all time periods of Mexican history.

-Adamo Boari and Federic Mariscal, Palacio de Bellas Artes, Mexico City, 1904–1934.
+Adamo Boari and Federico Mariscal, Palacio de Bellas Artes, Mexico City, 1904–1934.
 Photograph by Dell Upton, 1987.
 The building in Mexico’s central square, the Zócalo, has both Art Nouveau and Art Deco features.

-Mario Pani, Enrique de Moral, and Juan O’Gorman.
+Juan O’Gorman, Gustavo Saavedra, and Juan Martínez de Velasco.
 Central Library, Universidad Nacional Autónoma de México, Mexico City, 1954.
 Photograph by Gabrielle Esperdy, 2009.
 One of the major monuments of Mexican modernism, the library features a mosaic façade with depictions of Mexican technical and cultural achievements done in the style of the Aztecs.

 Unknown, Temple of Quetzalcoatl, Teotihuacan, circa 250–300 CE.
 Photo by Allan T. Kohl, 1998.
 Teotihuacan is the archaeological park that lies to the northeast of Mexico City.
 This detail shows a sculpted version in stone of a mask of the plumed serpent.

 Pedro Ramírez Vázquez, Museo Nacional de Anthropologia, Mexico City, 1964.
 Photograph by John S. Stec, 1978.